Beyond-jQuery/book/manuscript/attributes.md

 ### How do attributes differ from properties? {#attributes-vs-properties}

-Now that you have a solid understanding of element attributes, you may _still_ be confused regarding their relation to element "properties", _especially_ if you have been [using jQuery for a while][jquery-16].
+Now that you have a solid understanding of what element attributes are, you may _still_ be confused regarding their relation to element "properties", _especially_ if you have been [using jQuery for a while][jquery-16].
 At a very basic level, properties and attributes are entirely different from each other.
 While attributes are declared at the HTML level in the element's markup, properties are declared and updated on the element's object representation.
 For example, consider the following element:

 {title="element for attributes vs properties explanation", lang=html}
 ~~~~~~~